-Full TitleA Phase I Dose Escalation and Cohort Expansion Study of the Safety, Tolerability and Efficacy of Anti-KIR (Lirilumab) Administered in Combination with Anti-PD-1 (Nivolumab) in Advanced Refractory Solid Tumors
+Full TitleA Phase I/II Dose Escalation and Cohort Expansion Study of the Safety, Tolerability and Efficacy of Anti-KIR (Lirilumab) Administered in Combination with Anti-PD-1 (Nivolumab) in Advanced Refractory Solid Tumors

 The purpose of this study is to find the highest dose of the investigational drug lirilumab that can be given safely with nivolumab in patients with advanced solid tumors that are no longer responding to standard therapies.
 These drugs are forms of immunotherapy.